Chapter 16:

 “Yeah, the one that you kept staring at in the carriage until Paladin Soren cut you off.”

 “He literally told me to not be formal with him.
-And, oh, by the way, so when I joke that I’m fifteen, I’m suddenly off limits, but you’re fine talking to her for hours about some corpse?
+You seriously think I could actually be friends with someone so important in a day?
+Oh, and, by the way, so when I joke that I’m fifteen, I’m suddenly off limits, but you’re fine talking to her for hours about some stupid cult?
 Get real.”

-“...Are you seriously jealous that I’m trying to figure out how I nearly died?
+“...Are you seriously jealous that I’m trying to figure out how we nearly died?
 Are you ill?”

 “Am I ill?” she asked.
 “Am I ill,” she repeated.
 “No, Primot, I don’t think I’m ill.
 At least, not really—it’s more like, I just think it’s funny that you’ve been ignoring me all day, talking to someone else, then getting mad because I’m being polite to another guy when I have nothing else to do.
-You dragged me onto that stupid carriage without saying anything, then you start acting differently once I see you nearly die.
+You dragged me onto that stupid carriage without saying anything, then you start acting differently once I save you from the verge of death.
 Again.
-Three times now.
+Three times now if we include the vomitting.
 Don’t you see how unreasonable you’re being?
 All you had to do was tell me you were okay, but you ignored me.
 You ignored me!
 What was I… you know what, it’s fine.
 I don’t care.
-Let’s just drop the subject and move on to serious things.”
+Let’s just drop the subject and move on to serious things.
+I was wrong to even think you’d see me as anything more than a nuisance.”

 As she spoke, only one thought filled my mind.